Jmuccigr/scripts/README.md

 Just some other scripts that aren't Apple.

 - wikitbl.pl: a perl script that converts simple text tables to wikipedia-style tables.
-No headings yet (which are desirable).
-Defaults to commas as the separators (which can also be forced using `-c`).
-Also can use tabs (with `-t`) or user-chosen with `-s <separator>`.
-Good for keeping data in csv or tab files and still make them available on wikipedia.
-Inspired by <http://wiki.crc.nd.edu/wiki/index.php/Convert_CSV_To_Wiki_Table>.
+Syntax:

+        wikitbl.pl -c|-t|-s <separator> [-h] <input file> [<output file>]

+        -c : columns are separated by comma (the default when no option is present) -t : columns are separated by tab
+        -s <separator>: columns are separated by <separator>
+        -h : first row of file is treated as a table header

+        If no output file is indicated, the output will go to STDOUT.

+    Still to do: provide option for one-line-per-cell style.